PriyankaSett/movie_recommendation/README.md

 ```
 This will open a browser at localhost where you will be able to get the recommendations.

-Here is a glimse of the output.
+Here is a glimpse of the output.
 ![Recommendation 1](reco1.png)
 ![Recommendation 1](reco2.png)
 ![Recommendation 1](reco3.png)

+- Run it and feel free to ask any doubts.
+Happy coding !!